QuietEvolver/PublicLibrary.Solution/README.md

 ## Description

 This project uses Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Book` and `Library` and a one-to-many relationship between `ApplicationUser` and `Library`.
+This project contains a one-to-many relationship between `Book` and `Library`, a one-to-many relationship between `Book` and `Author`/`Patron` and `Copy`,  and a one-to-many relationship between `ApplicationUser` and `Library`.

 ## How To Run This Project